 Which is the happiest death to die?
-The Christian said if he might choose; Long at the gates of bliss would lie, And feast his spirit ere it fly.
+The Christian said if he might choose Long at the gates of bliss would lie, And feast his spirit ere it fly.

 Fain would I catch a hymn of love, From angel's harps that ring above; That those around my bed might hear The harp-notes of another sphere.

 Voyage of Life.
-C. M. J. H. H.
+C. M. J. H. E.

-As onward speeds the stately ship Across the watery main, Frail man is hurried swift along, A distant shore to gain.
+As onward speeds the stately ship

+Across the watery main,

+Frail man is hurried swift along, A distant shore to gain.

 With varied course and struggled din,

 The devious way is traced;

-Thick crowding dangers yawn around,
+Thick crowding dangers your around

-Unseen, yet oft embraced.
+Thick crowding dangers yawn around, Unseen, yet oft embraced.

-Dark, threat'ning clouds may often frown,
+Dark, threat'ning clouds may often frown, Portending sudden wrath;

-Portending sudden wrath; Fierce lightnings dart and fervent glare Along the lurid path.
+Fierce lightnings dart and fervent glare Along the lurid path.